-▶ To finish, as for the chorus effect, place the "Dry/Wet" knob to the center (Dry:50.00%, Wet: 50.00%).
-You will obtain a balance between the gain setting applied to the signal without effect ("Dry") and the gain setting applied to the treated signal ("Wet").
+▶ To finish, as with the chorus effect, place the "Dry/Wet" knob to the center (Dry:50.00%, Wet: 50.00%).
+You will obtain a balance between the volume of the signal without effect ("Dry") and the volume of the treated signal ("Wet").

 These different examples, as you will have noticed, presented different levels of difficulty.
-We hope that they will have allowed you to see a few of the possibilities offered by the minimoog V. But don't hesitate to try your own settings, this is the best way to progress and have more originality.
+We hope that they will have allowed you to see a few of the possibilities offered by the Minimoog V. But don't hesitate on trying your own settings, this is the best way to progress and have more originality.

-9 MODES OF USE OF THE MINIMOOG-V
+10 MODES OF USE OF THE MINIMOOG-V

-9.1 STANDALONE
+10.1 STANDALONE